addyosmani/backbone-fundamentals/chapters/18-appendix.md

 ### Models

 Models manage the (domain-specific) data for an application.
 They are concerned with neither the user-interface nor presentation layers, but instead represent structured data that an application may require.
-When a model changes (e.g when it is updated), it will typically notify its observers (Subscribers) that a change has occurred so that they may react accordingly.
+When a model changes (e.g. when it is updated), it will typically notify its observers (Subscribers) that a change has occurred so that they may react accordingly.

 Let's see a simple implementation of the Model: